sepsis-omics/tutorials/docs/modules/workshop_overview/index.md

 <br>
 #Genomics workshop

-- The modules in this workshop cover microbial genomics, from assembly to annotation and variant calling.
+- The modules in this workshop cover microbial genomics, from assembly to annotation and variant calling:

+    - Starting with Galaxy
+    - Training dataset
+    - Quality control
+    - Genome assembly with two tools - Velvet and Spades
+    - Genome annotation
+    - Variant finding

 - The analyses are conducted on the Galaxy platform, and links to training data are provided.